Key terms and concepts

 - to make the most of it, don’t curb the creativity of these project teams, but do set specific KPIs for measuring impact.
 Otherwise, you could find your team doing great marketing campaigns that win awards and gain the respect of other marketers but the business is not getting new customers.

-When to hire a B2B SaaS marketing agency/consultants?
+When to hire a B2B SaaS marketing agency/consultant?

-Hire a consultant (like me), if you have an in-house marketing team working on your SaaS growth but they lack confidence in their skills or tactics that they are using.
-Or if you are just starting out with marketing, have hired your first marketing person and want to make sure that you are setting up the right processes, channels and KPIs.
+Hire a consultant (like me), if you have an in-house marketing team working on your SaaS growth but they lack confidence in the skills or tactics that they are using.
+Or if you are just starting out with marketing, have hired your first marketing person, and want to make sure that you are setting up the right processes, channels, and KPIs.

 SEO and content marketing